dludemann/tma-cc/content/dil-mil/dil-mil-vip-elite.md

 </ul>
 <p></p>
 <p>Let&rsquo;s get started!</p>
-<h2>Do I Need a Facebook Account to Set Up a Free Dil Mil Account?</h2>
+<h2 id="do-i-need-a-facebook-account-to-set-up-a-free-dil-mil-account"><a href="#do-i-need-a-facebook-account-to-set-up-a-free-dil-mil-account">Do I Need a Facebook Account to Set Up a Free Dil Mil Account?</a></h2>
 <p>When Dil Mil was first started, you needed a Facebook account to create your account on the platform and log in.
 However, you now have options for how to complete registration, either with your mobile phone number or your Facebook account.</p>
 <p></p>
 <p>As part of their safety and security measures, your phone number will be verified, as will your email address.</p>